abeatnik/juniper-final/README.md

 - Login with GitHub (via NextAuth)
 - overview of personal boards
-- create and rename single or shared workspaces (boards)
+- create single or shared workspaces (boards)
 - create and rename lists (stacks) of cards
 - create, update, move or delete cards with title, description (optional), link (optional), and assigned person (optional) - all editable content via double-click
 - cards can be moved to another stack via the options menu or via drag and drop (react-beautiful-dnd)